The Benson Family Funds PLU’s Program in Business and Economic History

 “We envision the Benson Family Chair as providing the opportunities for students in history, economics and business to understand the political, social and philosophical contexts of current economic history,” Dale Benson said.

 The PLU program in business and economic history features a curriculum of three courses, an annual lecture, a summer research fellowship for students and faculty, and support for the Innovation Studies minor.
 In addition, the Benson Family Chair receives financial and administrative support to pursue scholarly research and strengthen connections across the University.

 The Bensons both attended PLU in the early 1960s.
 Dale Benson earned a bachelor’s degree in history at PLU in 1963 and both a master’s and a doctorate from the University of Maine.
 He says his career in the financial industry has been heavily influenced by his liberal arts background and understanding of the historical roots of the American economy.

 The Bensons are parents of four daughters, three of whom are PLU graduates.
 One of the purposes of the Benson Family Foundation is to involve the Benson children and their families in charitable activities on behalf of supported organizations.

 Benson Family Chair in Business and Economic History

-Halvorson’s newest book, Code Nation: Personal Computing and the Learn to Program Movement, 1970-1995, is under contract with Association for Computing Machinery Books (Morgan & Claypool Publishers) and scheduled for publication in 2019.
+Halvorson’s newest book, Code Nation: Personal Computing and the Learn to Program Movement in America, will be published by ACM Books / Morgan & Claypool Publishers in February 2020.